noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

     - required: interfaces that must be implmeneted by others to use the component
       - indicated by a socket (just a reversed lollipop)

-  - Relationship: dependnecies between components, and between components & interfaces
+  - Relationship: dependencies between components, or between components & interfaces
+    - between components, or between components & interfaces are generally the same thing
+    - ^ because all interfaces are implemented components
+      - so a diagram with nothing but interfaces, can be interpreted by the eventual components that implement them

 #### class diagram